Jeffrey Dwyer, Director

 MSU Extension’s early childhood education programs serve families of children from birth to age 8 by providing parents and caregivers with educational resources related to child development, emerging literacy and school readiness.
 As youth become older, ages 5-19, MSU Extension supports them through Michigan 4-H. This program helps young people learn critical life skills while exploring their interests and passions.
 Through hands-on learning opportunities with positive adult role models, youth experience the benefits of working together while growing their confidence, civic engagement and leadership skills, and sense of responsibility.
 All programs encourage the development of employability skills and career exploration and are available in hundreds of project areas, including science and technology, arts and global education, healthy living, leadership and service, environmental education, animal science and entrepreneurship.

-MSU Extension staff members help residents build stronger communities by enhancing community engagement, strengthening government leadership and financial structures, advancing entrepreneurship, fostering natural resources stewardship, developing local food systems and enhancing the quality of place.
+MSU Extension faculty and staff members help residents build stronger communities by enhancing community engagement, strengthening government leadership and financial structures, advancing entrepreneurship, fostering natural resources stewardship, developing local food systems and enhancing the quality of place.
 Outreach programs in home ownership and financial literacy education also strengthen Michigan communities and families.